DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * agentGeneratedId `string`: The ID generated by the InMage agent after it gets installed on guest.
 This is the ID to be used during InMage CreateProtection.
   * agentInstalled `string`: The value indicating if InMage scout agent is installed on guest.
   * agentVersion `string`: The agent version.
-  * discoveryType `string`: A value inidicating the discovery type of the machine.
+  * discoveryType `string`: A value indicating the discovery type of the machine.
 Value can be vCenter or physical.
   * diskDetails `array`: The disk details.
     * items [InMageDiskDetails](#inmagediskdetails)
   * ipAddress `string`: The IP address.